Skip to main content

 Configure a Recipe's Output

 1. In the Columns tab, notice that all of the hidden columns are included in the recipe.
-Also, the SIC Code appears twice, as Account.Sic and SICDescrip.SIC_Code, because they are the lookup keys.
-You only need one of them, so hide SIC Code at the bottom of the list.
+Also, because they’re the lookup keys, the SIC Code appears twice as Account.Sic and SICDescrip.SIC_Code.
+You only need one of them, so hide the SIC Code at the bottom of the list.

 The Recipe editor dataset preview Columns list, showing SIC Code unchecked to exclude it from the output.